azanebrain/sparqlverse-r/README.md

 On your VM go to port 3838/sparqlverse-r/<<your app>> .
 This opens the /srv/shiny-server/ directory

-## Setup
+# Setup

 - Clone the repo to /srv/shiny-server on the VM
 - Install node packages with `npm install`
 - Duplicate any .sample files, removing the .sample filetype. 'endpoint.txt' for example.
 This is to keep developer-specific files out of the repo and reduce merge conflicts.
+- Build the global assets with `npm run build` in this directory
-- Read any specific instructions in the local reamde
+- Read any specific instructions in the local readme
 - install shiny packages as sudo:
 ```
 sudo su -c "R -e \"install.packages('<package name>', repos='http://cran.rstudio.com/')\"" &
 ```

+# Build for production

+Build the global assets with `npm run build` in this directory

+Individual examples might have specific stylesheets, scripts, and images that will be located in the project's www directory.

+# Dependencies
+- NPM
+- Ruby
+- Sass

 ### Running in /srv
 If you cannot clone the repo to /srv, copy from your main directory to /srv.
 Check the ownership and make sure all of the main files are owned by the paraccel user and paraccel group